 We anticipate growth in revenue in fiscal 2022.
-We continue to have a backlog entering the first quarter of fiscal 2022 and we anticipate continuing our strong momentum across all verticals.
-We have made inroads into the U.S. rural broadband and wireless internet service provider areas, and there is now further evidence of investment to support 5G deployments with our U.S. service provider customers.
-We have also seen further growth for our international regions.
+We continue to have a backlog entering the remaining quarters of fiscal 2022 and we anticipate continuing our strong momentum across all verticals.
+We have made inroads into the U.S. rural broadband and wireless internet service provider areas and there is now further evidence of investment to support 5G deployments with our U.S. service provider customers.
+We have also seen continued growth in our international regions.